NeilMaude/Secure-Python-Link/README.md

 will now have keys all over the place).
 However, there's every opportunity to (a) centrally store the keys on the **mstore** side and (b) at some point that process will be cross-machine and so we don't want credentials passed in clear over a network.
+This also allows some segmentation of the teams doing each piece of development.

 ## Security
 It is assumed that a bad actor may have access to the Python scripts